 Subsidiaries are all those entities over which Baylin has control.
-Baylin controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct activities of the entity.
 Subsidiaries are fully consolidated from the date on which control is obtained by Baylin.
 They are de-consolidated from the date that control ceases.

 Where Baylin loses control over a subsidiary, it derecognizes the assets, including goodwill, liabilities and non-controlling interest in the subsidiary together with any cumulative translation differences recognized in equity.
 Baylin recognizes the fair value of the consideration received and the fair value of any investment retained together with any gain or loss in profit or loss.